chasemc/IDBacApp/README.md

+### Data Analysis: Quick Start]
+The software was designed with explanations and guidance throughout.
+If you are stuck or

 ### Contributions
 Below are the some of the relevant R packages that we utilized within IDBac’s code.
 Without these authors’ hard work, this project would not be possible.